pikesley/uncle-clive/README.md

 Will return content of the form _:text_, rendered in the 1982 Sinclair Spectrum character set, but compressed to fit into 7 rows thus:

-* if a character has a blank bottom row, it will be excised, else
+* if a character has a blank bottom row, that row will be excised, else
-* if a character has a blank top row, it will be excised, else
+* if a character has a blank top row, that row will be excised, else
 * _rows[4]_ will be excised

 The JSON form of this is designed for use with [Pokrovsky](https://pokrovsky.herokuapp.com)